MTI Bert Krisher & Robert Sinko Memorial Scholarships

-Candidate selection will include consideration of demonstrated interest in pursuing a career in the Process Industries through enrollment in relevant programs (Materials Engineering, Materials Science, Corrosion Engineering, etc), academic achievement, work experience, personal and professional activities, letters of recommendation and relevant coursework (completed or scheduled).
-The Selection Committee will consist of up to five (5) Materials Engineering professionals representing MTI member companies and one member of the NACE Foundation Board of Directors.
+Candidate selection will include consideration of demonstrated interest in pursuing a career in the Process Industries through enrollment in relevant programs (Materials Engineering, Materials Science, Corrosion Engineering, etc.), academic achievement, work experience, personal and professional activities, letters of recommendation and relevant coursework (completed or scheduled).
+The Selection Committee will consist of up to five (5) Materials Engineering professionals representing MTI member companies.

 - Applicants must be enrolled full-time in an undergraduate science and/or engineering program at an accredited college or university in North America, Europe, or Asia.